 A nipple-sparing mastectomy preserves the nipple and areola.

 Although the exact treatment for breast cancer varies from person to person, treatment guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.

 The National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 Some women choose to have breast reconstruction to help restore the look of the breast that was removed.
 This may be done at the same time as the mastectomy (immediate) or later (delayed).

 It is important to discuss your reconstruction options with your plastic surgeon before your breast surgery.

 Learn about different types of breast reconstruction.

 You may not live near the hospital where you will have your surgery.
 Sometimes, there are programs that offer help with local or long-distance transportation and lodging.
 Some also offer transportation and lodging for a friend or family member going with you.
-There are also financial assistance programs to help you with child care and elder care.

 Learn more about transportation, lodging, child care and elder care assistance.